SkyzoNams/OnChain-Events-Listener/README.md

 - Going deeper on tests.
 - Adding engineering methods.
-- Find a way to kill the thread as soon as he finished its last task.
+- Find a way to kill the thread as soon as he finished its last task for the version 1.

 # Performance